What is Statement of Purpose?

 How important is the SoP?

 The evaluator has never seen you or heard of you.
-So, the SoP serves the purpose of telling the admission committee why they should choose you.
+So, the statement of purpose serves the purpose of telling the admission committee why they should choose you.
 To apply for admission in US universities, you have to take utmost care in SOP preparation.
 It is “the” most important document.
 They want to know a student in and out and not just by his transcripts and final year project.
 An SoP document carries a lot of weightage.
 A well written SoP, particularly for the top universities for MS in US, can tilt the scales in your favour.

 How should I write an SoP?